cosinekitty/astronomy/source/js/README.md

 The `kind` field thus holds one of the enum values `EclipseKind.Penumbral`, `EclipseKind.Partial`, or `EclipseKind.Total`, depending on the kind of lunar eclipse found.

+The `obscuration` field holds a value in the range [0, 1] that indicates what fraction of the Moon's apparent disc area is covered by the Earth's umbra at the eclipse's peak.
+This indicates how dark the peak eclipse appears.
+For penumbral eclipses, the obscuration is 0, because the Moon does not pass through the Earth's umbra.
+For partial eclipses, the obscuration is somewhere between 0 and 1.
+For total lunar eclipses, the obscuration is 1.

 Field `peak` holds the date and time of the peak of the eclipse, when it is at its peak.

 Fields `sd_penum`, `sd_partial`, and `sd_total` hold the semi-duration of each phase